LGBTQ rights in Europe: Malta leads, Poland lags – DW – 05/13/2023

 Germany takes middle ranking

 Germany ranks in the middle of the ILGA's Rainbow Europe Map, with a score of 55 out of a possible 100 percentage points.
-That could change as soon as the government coalition of centre-left Social Democrats, environmentalist Greens and pro-business Free Democrats pushes its gender identity law through the country's parliament, which would greatly simplify the process of changing one's name to reflect an individual's own gender identity.
+That could change as soon as the government coalition of center-left Social Democrats, environmentalist Greens and neoliberal Free Democrats pushes its gender identity law through parliament, which would greatly simplify the process of changing one's name to reflect an individual's own gender identity.

 Not much can be expected from the European Union as an institution, as it has no jurisdiction over family law, Hugendubel said.
 The responsibility lies with the member states, many of which are also blocking the possible expansion of the EU's discrimination directive, which so far only applies in the workplace.
 But if states have the political will, the EU could do more, she added.